You Can Afford Medical School

 New section

-If you want to be a doctor or physician-scientist, they are good career choices, both socially and financially.
+Becoming a doctor or physician-scientist, is a good career choice, both socially and financially.
 Although medical school may be expensive, there are options available for financing your education.

 New section